Search This Blog

 A second important change is the concept of “hypoglycemia” and “hyperglycemia.”
 It is now possible to document and code for these conditions without using “diabetes mellitus.”
 The provider can also specify if the condition is due to a procedure or other cause.

-The final important change is that the concept of “secondary diabetes mellitus” is no longer used; instead, there are specific secondary options.
+The final important change is that the concept of “secondary diabetes Mellitus” is no longer used; instead, there are specific secondary options.

-• E08.65 Diabetes mellitus due to underlying condition with hyperglycemia
+• E08.65 Diabetes Mellitus due to underlying condition with hyperglycemia

-• E09.01 Drug or chemical induced diabetes mellitus with hyperosmolarity with coma
+• E09.01 Drug or chemical induced diabetes Mellitus with hyperosmolarity with coma

 • R73.9 Transient post-procedural hyperglycemia